-The Consortium classifies each candidate technology into one of three development levels on the basis of maturity of the technology and its expected time to commercialization.
+The Consortium classifies each candidate technology into one of three development levels on the basis of the maturity of the technology and its expected time to commercialization.
 Level 1 designates the least developed and Level 3 the most developed technologies.
+The electrode stripping analysis technologies operated by Battelle Pacific Northwest National Laboratory were classified as Level 1.
+Although many of the system components used to make the field measurements are commercially available, this test was the first full-scale field trial of these technologies for the analysis of metals-contaminated soil.

-The Mel\Delta k laser-induced breakdown spectroscopy system falls in the Level 1 category since the system is under development.
-The Consortium has determined that an exhaustive verification of the relatively new and developing Level 1 technologies should not be performed.
-The field demonstration data sets from the Mel\Delta k technology are compiled, organized, and presented in this report along with a validated data set from laboratories using conventional analytical methods.
+The Consortium has further determined that an exhaustive verification of the relatively new and developing Level 1 technologies could not be performed.
+The field demonstration data sets from the stripping analysis technologies are compiled, organized, and presented in this report along with a validated data set from analytical laboratories using conventional analytical methods.
 The degree of comparative analysis of the data is purposely limited.
-The results are intended for distribution to the technology developers to assist them in further development and refinement of their instruments.
+The results are intended for distribution to the technology developers in order to assist them in further instrument development and refinement.